Codex

 To support this work, I also created a separate project—Geomancy.tools—a professional online geomancy calculator and a kind of “geomantic astroprocessor,” designed to make the construction, storage, and sharing of both Shield and House charts as convenient as possible.

-For those who wish to pursue deeper and more systematic study, there is also a separate project—Geomancy.school—built not around public articles, but around direct apprenticeship and personal transmission of the art.
+For those who wish to pursue deeper and more systematic study, there is also a separate project—Geomancy.school—built not around public articles, mass subscriptions, or passive content consumption, but around direct apprenticeship and personal transmission of the art.

-To my mind, this approach allows knowledge to remain openly available to all while still preserving the possibility of serious, in-depth study for those genuinely prepared to go further.
+To my mind, this approach allows knowledge to remain openly available to all while still preserving the more traditional path of serious, in-depth study for those genuinely prepared to go further.

 Over the years I have already developed my own long-standing client base, and my online projects were never intended as a means of attracting large numbers of new clients.